Burmese version of this article

 This is a program of a religious-cultural revival that aims at bringing back the glory of the past, overgrown in the course of time by – natural and cultural – “wildernesses”.
 One effect of this process of decline was the loss of a Kayin script which the monk re-invented24 – as an indigenous alternative to the letters borrowed from the Burmese language used by the Christian missionaries to give the Kayin back the ability to read, that according to a Kayin myth was once lost.
 This detail accents the cultural-religious focus of the monk’s controversy with the Christian KNU leader Bo Mya.
 This fills most of the space in the second part of the quoted biography, supporting the biographer’s point of view with documents from followers who took over posts in the new army.

+The Myaing Gyi Ngu settlement was reserved for Buddhists.
+Members of other religions as well as “kalas”, people of Indian descent, were not allowed to live their according to signposts set at the entrance of U Thuyana’s realm.
 With regard to U Thuzana’s actions towards non-Buddhists living in the so-called “Myaing Gyi Ngu Special Zone”, a letter he wrote to a Muslim community living nearby is telling.25 The monk explains the reasons he ordered the Muslims to move to another place: their habits of eating fish and meat and slaughtering cows.
-The Myaing Gyi Ngu area was reserved for Buddhists and members of other religions as well as “kalas”, people of Indian descent, were not allowed to enter according to signposts set at the entrance of U Thuyana’s realm.
+One mportant reason to reserve the Myaing Gyi Ngu settlement was reserved for Buddhist was the necessity to make sure that one of the five Buddhist precepts – not to kill any living being – could be practiced.
+It had to be assured that a vegetarian diet could be guaranteed for all people living under the supervision of U Thuzana.

 After informing them about the reasons for his decision, the monk writes to the “Mosque leaders and villagers”: